info201a-w21/lettuce-work-together/README.md

 **2. [Washington State Food Security Survey](https://news.wsu.edu/2020/11/19/wsu-helping-washington-families-facing-food-insecurity/)**

 This is a joint study conducted by UW, WSU, and Tacoma Community College.
-Its joint team, 'WAFOOD Survey Team,' conducted the first-of-its-kind state-wide survey about food insecurity in Washington.
+Its team, 'WAFOOD Survey Team,' conducted the first-of-its-kind state-wide survey about food insecurity in Washington.
 For example, it reveals that 30% of WA households have experienced food insecurity since the implementation of the stay-at-home order due to COVID-19 pandemic.

 **3. [Northwest Harvest's Interactive Maps of Food Insecurity in Washington State](https://www.livestories.com/statistics/hunger-in-washington/washington/food-insecurity)**